 7. Go for a wander around your neighborhood

-8. Make an appointment you cannot miss on the third day you are there
+8. Make an appointment you cannot miss on your third day

 This forces you to get with the program, get in the right time zone, and get a life.
-It could be anything: sign up for a new class, watch a movie, buy some utensils for your new apartment – anything.
+It could be anything: sign up for a new class, watch a movie, buy some utensils for your new apartment, open up a bank account – anything.
 Just make sure you get it done on the third day, because sooner than three days is too soon and later than three days is too late.
 Having a small, attainable goal in your new home gives you a small sense of purpose and forces you to discover your new city.

 9. Give yourself permission to be homesick